-Aldona Bartnik studied at the Royal Conservatoire in The Hague, specializing in the Early Music performance.
-She had a vocal training with Rita Dams, Peter Kooij, Michael Chance, Pascal Bertin and Jill Feldman as her teachers.
-Before the Master diploma, Aldona has obtained two Bachelor Degrees in The Karol Lipiński Music Academy in Wrocław – one in Violin, later on in Classical Singing.
-With the Wrocław Baroque Ensemble she regularly records as a soloist a’cappella and vocal-instrumental music devoted to middle European Baroque repertoire.
-The albums are released by CD accord label, world-distributed by the Universal Music Polska and Naxos and four of them in 2013, 2015, 2017, 2018 were nominated to Fryderyk – prominent music award.
+Aldona Bartnik studied at the Royal Conservatoire in The Hague, focusing on Early Music performances.
+She has had vocal training with Rita Dams, Peter Kooij, Michael Chance, Pascal Bertin and Jill Feldman.

+Research on uncommon repertoire from Polish music history is often the subject of her artistic activities around Europe.
+Promotion of her mother country’s music brought her a nomination for the Polonus 2016 – an award granted by the cultural community in The Netherlands.
+In cooperation with Dutch pianist – Maurice Lammerts van Bueren, in 2019, her first solo album Melancholia was released by the Dutch label Zefir Records.
+This CD focuses on vocal repertoire by Karol Szymanowski, Fryderyk Chopin and Ignacy Jan Paderewski, got nomination in the first round of Fryderyk award in 2020.
+With the Wrocław Baroque Ensemble she regularly records as a soloist music devoted to middle European Baroque repertoire.
+These albums were released by the CD Accord, world-distributed by the Universal Music Polska and Naxos.
+Five of them in 2013, 2015, 2017, 2018, 2020 were nominated to Fryderyk – prominent music award, while one of them, in 2019 won this prestigious award.
 Soprano took part in activities of the Ars Cantus – ensemble specialized in Early Music repertoire, with whom she recorded album – Kodeks Wrocławski with Silesian Renaissance vocal works.
-In 2016 this CD was also nominated to Fryderyk award.